postmannen/steward/README.md

 #### REQToFileAppend

-Append the output of the reply message to a log file specified with the `directory` and `fileExtension` fields.
+Append the output of the reply message to a log file specified with the `directory` and `fileName` fields.

 #### REQToFile

-Write the output of the reply message to a log file specified with the `directory` and `fileExtension` fields.
+Write the output of the reply message to a log file specified with the `directory` and `fileName` fields.

 ### Errors reporting